-Agua de jamaica is a staple agua fresca flavor in our home.
+Agua de jamaica is a staple agua fresca flavor made with dried hibiscus flowers.

 MORE AGUAS FRESCAS RECIPES:

 - Honeydew melon and cucumber (melón verde y pepino) agua fresca

 - Mandarin orange (agua de mandarina) agua fresca

 - Red prickly pear (agua de tuna roja) agua fresca